ShreeCharan15/bakery/README.md

-aboutus folder contains stuff for the aboutus page : done by shreya (https://cakeclock.herokuapp.com/us) intro folder contains stuff for the intro page : done by shreya (https://cakeclock.herokuapp.com/aboutus) gallery folder contains stuff for the galley page : done by Sanjana (https://cakeclock.herokuapp.com/galley)

-index.js is the node express server src and public is the react code
+index.js is the node express server src and public is the react app

 to run locally
 1. make sure nodejs and npm is installed